Home and Community Based Services Waiver

 Instructions for Transmittals #1 and #2

-In order to determine the effective date of enrollment and issue the Notice of Acceptance, OSU must receive copies of all of the following completed/signed/approved/dated documents: (Note: the Financial Information Form replaces the referral forms which were formerly required):
+In order to determine the effective date of enrollment and issue the Notice of Acceptance, OSU must receive the dates that the provider agency entered into CAIRS from the following completed/signed/approved/dated documents:

 - Waiver Application/Freedom of Choice;